mbayi-ios/cryptoApp/README.md

 # cryptoApp
 using switftUI, MVVM, coreData, API Request
-## Video-25
+## Video-26
-- Adding final optimizations on the code
+- Updating the color scheme of the app